 (((18))) (19) "Total project cost" means the cost of the project less financing and land acquisition costs.

 (((19))) (20) "Unit price book" means a book containing specific prices, based on generally accepted industry standards and information, where available, for various items of work to be performed by the job order contractor.
-The prices may include: All the costs of materials; labor; equipment; overhead, including bonding costs; and profit for performing the items of work.
+The prices shall include: All the costs of materials; labor; and equipment for performing the items of work.
 The unit prices for labor must be at the rates in effect at the time the individual work order is issued.

 (((20))) (21) "Work order" means an order issued for a definite scope of work to be performed pursuant to a job order contract.